 How you welcome a new member to your organization, chamber, association or club creates an important first impression.
 Crafting a well-written welcome email can engage new members, bringing them into the fold of your organization.
 This letter is one of the simplest ways to help your bottom line; it ensures that they’ll find value in their membership and increases the likelihood that they will renew at dues payment time.
 Jump to Sample Member Welcome Letter

 I’ll outline some of the best practice tips and topics you should cover in your email.
-You’ll want to make adjustments to align with the needs of your organization and how you serve your members.
-Make this message count… The Epsilon Email Institute reported in 2018 that triggered emails such as welcome messages have a 63.2% higher open rate than business as usual emails.
+Before you plug this welcome email into your membership software, you’ll want to make adjustments to align with the needs of your organization and how you serve your members.
+Make this message count… the Epsilon Email Institute reported in 2018 that triggered emails such as welcome messages have a 63.2% higher open rate than business as usual emails.

 - Personalize it.